Breastsleeping describes the practice of a breastfeeding mother sharing a sleep surface with her baby, in the absence of all hazardous factors.

-In his research, Professor McKenna found that breastsleeping helps to synchronise the breathing and sleep cycles of a mother and her baby; the baby attaches to a mother’s breasts, and the mother adjusts her coverings, and kisses her baby’s head without either of them fully waking up.
+In his research, Professor McKenna found that breast sleeping helps to synchronize the breathing and sleep cycles of a mother and her baby; the baby attaches to a mother’s breasts, and the mother adjusts her coverings and kisses her baby’s head without either of them fully waking up.

-Interestingly, mothers who practise breastsleeping perceive fewer infant sleep problems.
+Interestingly, mothers who practice breast sleeping perceive fewer infant sleep problems.

 #3: Increased Arousals From Sleep